pulumi/pulumi/docs/design/graphs.md

         }
     }

-Any other fields are legal as peers to `vertices`, as is common with snapshots (e.g., to track the source NutPack and arguments).
+Any other fields are legal as peers to `vertices`, as is common with snapshots (e.g., to track the source CocoPack and arguments).
 The schema for vertices is similarly open-ended, except that `#ref` objects resolve to their corresponding object counterparts upon deserialization into a runtime graph representation.